-If students have been assigned to the wrong stop, either through error or they moved, etc. then they need to call the Assistant Superintendent, Ken Dady, at 570 398-1566, for the correct information.
-He will change their records and have them assigned to the correct bus and stop.
+If students have been assigned to the wrong stop, either through error or they moved, etc. then families need to contact Laura Osenbach, Assistant Superintendent, at 570-398-1566, for the correct information.
+She will change their records and have them assigned to the correct busand stop.

 If the students or parent requests a different stop for childcare reasons, the parent needs to complete the "Request for Special Busing Form".
-This form needs to be approved by the building principal and Dr. Dady.
+This form needs to be approved by the building principal and Dr. Osenbach.
 These requests are usually approved if there is room on the bus, and the change requested happens every day.
 Only students eligible for busing can ride the bus.
-If an in-town student asks to be bused to an after school job or to a babysitter, this will not be allowed.

 It is not permissible to change buses or stops in order to go to the home of a friend.
 We are responsible for transportation to and from the home.
-There are of course emergencies that arise when we will relax these rules, but that is after we have considered the situation seriously.
+There are of course emergencies that arise when we will relax theserules, but that is after we have considered the situationseriously.
 Capricious requests by a student or even a parent to have the student ride a different bus or get off at another stop so he/she can hang out with a friend will not be approved.